nbtjaden/stmoran/README.md

 # stmoran
-extention to spdep to include spatio-temporal versions of global and local Moran's I
+Extension to spdep to include spatio-temporal versions of global and local Moran's I following Gao et al. 2019